-This rule can be summarized as follows: if an array is the result of the operation, then the emptiness of that array is not a mistake, but a correct response.
-(Of course, this applies if an empty array is semantically acceptable; an empty array of coordinates, for example, would be a mistake.)
+This rule might be reduced to: if an array is the result of the operation, then the emptiness of that array is not a mistake, but a correct response.
+(Of course, if an empty array is acceptable semantically; an empty array of coordinates is a mistake for sure.)

-NB: this pattern should also be applied in the opposite case.
-If an array of entities is an optional parameter in the request, the empty array and the absence of the field must be treated differently.
-Let's consider the example:
+NB: this pattern should be applied in the opposite case as well.
+If an array of entities might be am optional parameter to the request, the empty array and the absence of the field must be treated differently.
+Let's take a look at the example:

 '''

 // Finds all coffee recipes

 // that contain no milk

 POST /v1/recipes/search

+{

 "filter": {

 "no_milk": true

+}

+}

 \rightarrow 200 OK

+{

 "results": [{

 "recipe": "espresso"

+••••

+}, {

 "recipe": "lungo",

 }]

+}

 // Finds offers for

 // the given recipes

 POST /v1/offers/search

+{

 "location",

 "recipes": [

 "espresso",

 "lungo"

+]

+}

 '''

-Now let's imagine that the first request returned an empty array of results meaning there are no known recipes that satisfy the condition.
-Ideally, the developer would have expected this situation and installed a guard to prevent the call to the offer search function in this case.
-However, we can't be 100% sure they did.
+Let's imagine that the first request returned an empty array of results, i.e., there are no known recipes that satisfy the condition.
+Of course, would be nice if the developer expected this situation and installed a guard that prohibits the call to the offer search function in this case - but we can't be 100% sure they did.
 If this logic is missing, the application will make the following call: